DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for QTS in England

+Qualified teachers from Ukraine who [meet the criteria for QTS](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) can [apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee or undergoing more training.

 ### Assessment only QTS
 If you find you do not meet the eligibility criteria to apply for QTS, you could consider assessment only QTS.
 This means you can work in an English school and, alongside your job, apply to an English teacher training provider who will assess if you meet the standards for English QTS.